 Accepting a job offer and:

 The Necessity of Experiencing Your Emotions Because of all of the uncertainty and rejection, this whole process can be a lot to bear.
 It’s hard to keep going when there are obstacles at every turn.
 Sometimes, even well-intentioned people who are genuinely trying to be supportive ask just the wrong question and make you feel even worse.
 It is paramount that you experience your emotions, then manage your mindset so you don’t let your feelings make the already complicated process of finding a new job even harder.
-Coping StrategiesHere are a few ideas for strategies to help you work through the unpleasant emotions that will pop up during your quest for a new role.
+Coping StrategiesHere are a few ideas to help you work through the unpleasant emotions that will pop up during your quest for a new role.
 Acknowledge Each EmotionBefriend your feelings.
 Don’t pretend that you don’t feel how you do.
 Name them, acknowledge them, and then move on.
 Pretending those unpleasant feelings don’t exist will not make them disappear.
 Instead, it may silence them for a bit, but they will pop up later, usually at the worst possible time.
-Acknowledging each one will help them run their course–and also help you to increase your ability to manage those feelings.
+Acknowledging each one will help them run their course–and also help you to increase your ability to manage the ups and downs of this process.
 Wallow a Little It’s impossible to will yourself into feeling better.
 Sometimes, you need to just sit with an uncomfortable feeling for a while and let it run its course.
 Cry a little.
 Rewatch your favorite movie for the bijillionth time.
 Have a little ice cream.
 Do a puzzle.
 Take a walk.
 Take the afternoon off from your to-do list.
-Some will run their course a bit more quickly than others.
+Some will run their course more quickly than others.
 Research The ProblemIf you’re worried about something, researching answers and managing your expectations often helps.
 How many job applications does it typically take to get an interview?
 How long does it take most people to find a new role post-layoff?
 Which companies are hiring?
 You'll probably feel a little better by researching options, clarifying goals, and taking useful action.
 Even if you don’t find a complete solution, you at least know more.
 Having added knowledge will help you worry less or at least direct your worry toward taking productive action that will help you solve a problem.
 Take a Social Media BreakSocial media, specifically LinkedIn, can be a great job search tool.
 Unfortunately, it can also give you the illusion that everyone else is doing great and you are downright hopeless.
 Posts like “It only took me a week to find my dream job,” or "I just got an awesome job (aka the one you were interviewing for)," “I’m still employed but I feel SO BAD for my former coworkers who are jobless,” or “Every company ever is doing more layoffs (which means more competition for each job)” will only make you feel worse.
 Remind yourself that social media isn’t real life and disengage.
 Leverage Basic Self CareWhen everything feels hard, taking care of yourself needs to be your top priority.
 Here are a few quick and easy ideas to make you feel almost instantly better:

 Learn More